-- Over 80 percent of our students receive financial aid in the form of Regent scholarships and grants.
+- More than 80 percent of our students receive financial aid in the form of Regent scholarships and grants.

-- Over 90 percent of our students receive assistance through other forms of aid, including loan programs.
+- More than 90 percent of our students receive assistance through other forms of aid, including loan programs.

-Estimated Living Expenses for Full-time Enrolled J.D.
-Student:
+Estimated Living Expenses for 2015-16 Full-time JD Student

 Click here for a comparison of tuition at law schools nationwide.

-- Add/Drop: For the 2013-2014 academic year, in order to receive 100% refund of tuition, a student must drop the class for which the tuition has been assessed by the end of the first week of class.
+- Add/Drop: In order to receive 100% refund of tuition, a student must drop the class for which the tuition has been assessed by the end of the first week of class.
 A 50% refund will be available through the end of the second week of classes.

-- Refunds: If students request loan money to cover the cost of living, then the refund will be sent either through Direct Deposit or mailed the Thursday following the conclusion of the 100% Add/Drop period, approximately 10 days after the start of classes.
-The projected refund dates for 2013-2014 are as follows: Fall 2013, August 29, 2013; Spring 2014, January 16, 2014; and Summer 2014, May 15, 2014.
-For additional information please visit: http://www.regent.edu/admin/finaid/refund.cfm.
+- Refunds: If students request loan money to cover the cost of living, then the refund will be sent either through direct deposit or mailed the Thursday following the conclusion of the 100% Add/Drop period, approximately 10 days after the start of classes.
+Read more about refunds.

 - Stafford Loans have an annual limit of $20,500 (unsubsidized).

-- The 2013-2014 FAFSA is available as of January 1, 2013.
-All federal and private loans are facilitated through the Central Financial Aid Office.
+- All federal and private loans are facilitated through the Central Financial Aid Office.